-Entrepreneurs from across Scotland and Northern Ireland came together in Edinburgh yesterday (Thursday) to celebrate their success at the first regional gala final of the Great British Entrepreneur Awards.
+Entrepreneurs from across Scotland and Northern Ireland came together in Edinburgh yesterday (Thursday) to celebrate their success at the first regional gala final of the Great British & Northern Irish Entrepreneur Awards.

-Now in its sixth year, the Royal Bank of Scotland Great British Entrepreneur Awards celebrates the hard work and inspiring stories of entrepreneurs in the UK.
+Now in its sixth year, the Great British & Northern Irish Entrepreneur Awards celebrates the hard work and inspiring stories of entrepreneurs in the UK.

 Alan Mahon, founder of social enterprise, Brewgooder, took the night’s top honour, winning the Great British Entrepreneur of the Year award for the region.
 That came having already picked up the Entrepreneur of Good award earlier in the night.